“Price is what you pay. Value is what you get.”

 Ultimately the means of settling a claim is huge when determining the value you get out your insurance whether it’s your home, your car or anything else.

-If a carrier offers replacement cost as an option, you will get more back from your insurer, but in return for paying higher premiums.
+If a carrier offers replacement cost as an option, you will get more back from your insurer.
+However, you will have to pay higher premiums.

-That’s why it’s for you to decide if the price you pay in premiums is ultimately worth the value you’ll get from the claim.
+That’s why you decide if the price you pay in premiums is worth the value you’ll get from the claim.

 Looking for a new policy?
 Cover searches over 30 providers to find you the best rate.